finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     TransactionQueryParameters parameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query parameters which control how the output transactions are built.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to build the transactions.
-Defaults to the current              datetime if not specified.
+Defaults to return the latest              version of each transaction if not specified.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Trade/strategy/quantsignal\".
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {